johnsusek/praeco/README.md

 Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#slack for how to configure your BaseRule.config file.

-Replace slack_webhook_url with the URL of your channel.
+- Replace slack_webhook_url with the URL of your channel.
+- Describe the following settings in BaseRule.config.
+Please set other settings on the screen.

 ```yaml
 slack_webhook_url: 'https://hooks.slack.com/services/xxxxxxxxx/xxxxxxxx/xxxxxxxxxxxxxxxxxxx'